davidrmiller/neural2d/README.md

 **How do I use my own data instead of the digits images?**<a name="howOwnData"></a>

-Create your own directory of BMP images, and a config file that follows the same format as shown in the provided default inputData.txt.
+Create your own directory of BMP image files or .dat binary filess, and an input data config file that follows the same format as shown in the examples elsewhere.
 Then define a topology config file with the appropriate number of network inputs and outputs, then run the neural2d program.

-Or if you don't want to use image files for input, make an input config file containing all the literal input values and the target output values.
+Or if you don't want to use .bmp image files or .dat binary files for input, make an input config file containing all the literal input values and the target output values.
 The format is described in an earlier section.

 **How do I use a trained net on new data?**<a name="howTrained"></a>